French submarine Berthelot

-Berthelot was one of 18 s built for the French Navy (Marine Nationale) in the first decade of the 20th century.
+Berthelot (/bɛərtəˈloʊ/, /fr/) was one of 18 s built for the French Navy (Marine Nationale) in the first decade of the 20th century.

 Design and description

 The Pluviôse class were built as part of the French Navy's 1905 building program to a double-hull design by Maxime Laubeuf.
 The submarines displaced 404 t surfaced and 553 t submerged.
 They had an overall length of 51.12 m, a beam of 4.96 m, and a draft of 3.15 m.
 Their crew numbered 2 officers and 23 enlisted men.

 For surface running, the boats were powered by two 350 PS triple-expansion steam engines, each driving one propeller shaft using steam provided by two Du Temple boilers.
 When submerged each propeller was driven by a 230 PS electric motor.
 On the surface they were designed to reach a maximum speed of 12 kn and 8 kn underwater.
 The submarines had a surface endurance of 865 nmi at 11.6 kn and a submerged endurance of 70 nmi at 2.8 kn.

 The first six boats completed were armed with a single 450 mm internal bow torpedo tube, but this was deleted from the rest of the submarines after an accident with their sister in 1909.
 All of the boats were fitted with six 450 mm external torpedo launchers; the pair firing forward were fixed outwards at an angle of seven degrees and the rear pair had an angle of five degrees.
 Following a ministerial order on 22 February 1910, the aft tubes were reversed so they too fired forward, but at an angle of eight degrees.
 The other launchers were a rotating pair of Drzewiecki drop collars in a single mount positioned on top of the hull at the stern.
 They could traverse 150 degrees to each side of the boat.
 The Pluviôse-class submarines carried eight torpedoes.